 So what is burnout?

-The concept of burnout has been around for quite some time, but dug its teeth into our way of life during the height, and still ongoing, pandemic.
-Besides your next-door neighbor doing late night donuts on your street, burnout is also the chronic stress that causes us to become psychologically and emotionally exhausted.
-It can be that feeling of emptiness that you can’t quite put your finger on regarding your work and the things you used to enjoy about your career.
+The concept of burnout has been around for quite some time.
+But dug its teeth into our way of life during the height, and still ongoing, pandemic.
+Burnout is also the chronic stress that causes us to become psychologically and emotionally exhausted.
+It can be that feeling of emptiness that you can’t quite identify.
 It can also look like decreased motivation and productivity at our place of work.
 Other symptoms of burnout include:

 ● Lowered immunity and getting sick more often